-10.0 Allegations against staff
+Allegations against staff

-Support and advice are sought from Children's Services or the Local Area Designated Officer (LADO), and our Personnel/Human Resources advisor whenever necessary.
+Support and advice is sought from Children's Services or the Local Area Designated Officer (LADO), and our Personnel/Human Resources advisor whenever necessary.

-At Bickerton Holy Trinity Church of England Primary School we recognise the possibility that adults working in the school; including directly employed staff, volunteers, governors and supply teachers, may harm children; that they may have:
+At Bickerton Holy Trinity CE Primary School, we recognise the possibility that adults working in the school may harm children; that they may have:

-- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child, and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child; and / or - possibly committed a criminal offence against or related to a child; and / or - behaved towards a child or children in a way that indicates that they are unsuitable to work with children - behaved or may have behaved towards a child or children in a way that indicates that he or she may pose a risk of harm to children.